Table of Contents

 Role in Plate Tectonics and Seafloor Spreading

-Seismic studies have revealed a thin, magma-rich crust beneath the ridge axis, with a shallow magma lens perched about 1–2 kilometers below the seafloor.
-This lens supplies eruptions that occur every few years to decades on the fastest-spreading segments.
-The 1991 and 2006 eruptions on the 9°N segment were directly observed by submersible and remotely operated vehicles (ROVs), providing unprecedented views of the volcanic process.
-These eruptions follow a predictable cycle of inflation, eruption, and cooling that is closely monitored by ocean-bottom seismometers and pressure sensors.
+Seismic and geophysical studies have revealed a thin, magma-rich crust beneath the ridge axis, featuring a shallow magma lens typically situated 1 to 2 kilometers below the seafloor.
+This reservoir periodically fuels volcanic eruptions, which occur every few years to decades along the fastest-spreading segments.
+Notably, the 1991 and 2006 eruptions at the 9°N segment were directly observed by manned submersibles and remotely operated vehicles (ROVs), providing extraordinary insights into submarine volcanic processes.
+These eruptions follow a cyclical pattern: inflation of the crust due to magma intrusion, eruption onto the seafloor, and subsequent cooling and contraction, all closely monitored using ocean-bottom seismometers, pressure sensors, and geodetic instruments.

 Earthquakes and Faulting